mgdotdev/PeopleCounter/README.md

 # PeopleCounter

-Google cloud application created by Michael Green and Shane may for the 2020 MLH Hackcation hackathon.
+Google cloud application created by Michael Green and Shane May for the 2020 MLH Hackcation hackathon.

 ----------------